Today is April 24, the feast day of St. Elizabeth the Wonderworker of Constantinople, who is also known as St. Elizabeth the Dragon-Slayer.

 About the Icon

 The icon of St. Elizabeth is by the hand of Andrea Ward.
-She’s an iconographer, an artist, and an artisan, and you can see more of the beautiful things she creates (including more icons) on her website.
+She was an iconographer, an artist, an artisan, and a friend.
+May her memory be eternal.

 St. George and the Dragon: A Review: In Jim Forest’s telling of the story of St. George and the Dragon, St. George rescues the maiden, but he doesn’t kill the dragon.
 He tames it.